darshanDevrai/FlutterRestSpaceX/README.md

  ![Flutter+Rest SpaceX screens](https://firebasestorage.googleapis.com/v0/b/planet-flutter1.appspot.com/o/blog%2FTGoFQhabh5HuWGaO0II6%2F1571556985318_spaceXGraphqlScreens.png?alt=media&token=d4dda6cc-2f75-4932-815a-0968ce48d39d)

 This a basic Flutter app that displays SpaceX launches and launch detail.

-The purpose of this app is to compare the REST API with Graphql API code.
+The purpose of making this app is to compare the REST API code with the Graphql API code.

 Same app with Graphql can be found at - https://github.com/darshanDevrai/flutterGraphqlSpaceXDemo